28 of the Most Beautiful New Zealand Beaches

 The walk itself isn’t too tough, but the ground can get a bit loose so you should definitely wear appropriate shoes and pack your flip-flops in your daypack – trust me when I say they are not suitable for this walk!

 The seafloor at Orokawa Bay is too steep to be considered safe for swimming, but the beach is the most wonderful place to enjoy a picnic and do a bit of sunbathing.
-Be sure to pack everything you need if you plan on spending the day here – the only facilities the beach has is a small (and stinky) drop toilet about 5 minutes from the end, and nowhere to refill water or stock up on snacks.
+Be sure to pack everything you need if you plan on spending the day here – the only facilities this NZ beach has is a small (and stinky) drop toilet about 5 minutes from the end, and nowhere to refill water or stock up on snacks.

 25. Hot water beach